 Recommended by Linn Haglund of Brainy Backpackers

-Seville is the perfect city to live if you want to integrate into the Spanish culture, learn Spanish, and enjoy great weather combined with historic buildings.
+Seville is the perfect city to live in Europe for expats, if you want to integrate into the Spanish culture, learn Spanish, and enjoy great weather combined with historic buildings.
 Andalusia is a melting pot for different cultures as the Moors, Romans, and Christians among others have ruled the southern region of the country.

 Once you’ve completed the must-do Seville Itinerary, is when you really get to dive deep into this wonderful city.
 Explore quirky restaurants and bars off the normal tourist route, hang out with the locals, and learn to dance Sevillanas.
 Get yourself a flamenco dress, because you’ll be attending a lot of local fiestas in Seville.
 One of the most famous is Semana Santa (Holy Week) where the streets are packed up with processions consisting of men dressed like Ku Klux Klan, called Nazarenos, and others carrying massive saints on their bare shoulders.

 Another important Fiesta is Feria de Abril, one of the biggest city fairs in Andalusia.
 You will enjoy this so much more when you live in Seville and get some local friends.
 Most of the Casetas (party houses) are private and you can only enter with a ticket.
 And only those who know the owner of the Caseta can buy those tickets.
 Believe me when I say it’s an unforgettable cultural experience to tag along in the private Casetas.

 Seville is a special city.
 Yes, it’s beautiful to go there as a tourist and see all the touristy things, but when you live there and learn the paste of life, it draws you in and you start to understand why the locals are so proud of being from Seville.
 It is a city of several capes, and the longer you spend there, the more capes you start to unfold, and the more you understand the deep roots of Andalusia’s capital city.